 Briffa are experts in all aspects of trade mark law and practice, and can assist you whether you are starting your trade mark portfolio, expanding and managing your trade marks or enforcing your rights.
-Please contact us for a free consultation with one of our specialist lawyers on 020 7288 6003 or at email@example.com and we can help you protect your brand.
+Please contact us for a free consultation with one of our specialist trade mark lawyers on 020 7096 2779 or at firstname.lastname@example.org and we can help you protect your brand.

 Written by Ceyda Sam, Solicitor